Aspremont (chanson de geste): Plotline

-Roland joins the battle by arming himself with a rod (tronçon) (Note: "waving for a spear a wooden picket" v.
-4971 (Newth tr.).) and mounting a horse (vv.
-4969–71), and later commandeering Duke Naime's horse Morel (vv.
+Roland joins the battle by arming himself with a stick or truncheon (tronçon, vv.
+5725, 6017, 6036) (Note: Newth translates as "waving for a spear a wooden picket" at v.
+4971, but the original reads"A son col tint un grand pel de pomier", v.
+4971 which reads ".. a great stick of applewood", since pel is a "broad, flat piece of wood or iron, a long handle" and in this context, near synonymous with tinel or massue denoting a "club".) and mounting a horse (vv.
+4969–71), afterwards commandeering Duke Naime's horse Morel and Naimes "is left to stand there and to rage!"
+(Note: In the saga version, Ch.
+54 alluded to in above note, Duke Naimes spares his acquaintance Balan met in battle, and they dismount to get reacquainted; meanwhile, Rollant comes along on a nag and seeing the empty saddle, wistfully assumes Duke Nemes has fallen in battle and appropriates Nemes's horse Morel.) (vv.
 5749–5755).
 Charlemagne fights Aumon in single combat, initially protected by a helm with a jewel on the nasal that even sustains blows from Aumon's sword Durendal (vv.
-5894–95, 5937–47).
+5894–5, 5937–47).
 But Aumon strips this helm away and Charlemagne is in mortal danger, when Roland arrives (v.
 6009).
 Roland defeats Aumon and saves Charlemagne.
-Roland captures Aumon's sword Durendal and his horse Viellantif ("Wideawake", OF: Vielantiu), and his olifant (laisse 309, vv.
-6075–80).
-(Note: A painting of this dubbing occurs on British Library MS Lansdowne 782, 23v.)
-Charles knights Roland, girding him with Durendal (laisse 377–8, vv.
-7480–7510).
+Roland captures Aumon's olifant, his sword Durendal and his horse Viellantif ("Wideawake", Vielantiu, vv.
+6076–8).